How to comply with GDPR? [10 steps checklist]

 Common challenges in GDPR compliance

 While the GDPR has clear main requirements for protecting the rights of user privacy, compliance isn’t always easy.
-Here are some of the challenges that organizations face and how to overcome them:
+For starters, with various third-party services, websites, and partners, auditing exact data flows can be challenging.

-• Data protection.
-While the GDPR requires businesses to secure data or face hefty fines, the exact measures aren’t clear and cyber threats are always evolving.
-That’s why it’s better to get more comprehensive security solutions, from endpoint protection to backup and recovery.
+Additionally, the GDPR requires businesses to secure user personal data, but proper security measures aren’t specified.
+That’s why it’s better to obtain comprehensive security solutions, from endpoint protection to backup and recovery.

-• International transfers.
-If your organization is transferring data outside the EU, the compliance requirement list grows even more.
-For such cases, it’s useful to check what countries the European Commission has adopted adequacy decisions for and utilize third-party services.
-You can learn all about international transfer requirements here.
+The compliance requirement list grows even wider for organizations transferring data outside the EU.
+For such cases, it’s useful to check what countries the European Commission has adopted adequacy decisions for.
+You can learn more in the international transfer requirement guide.

 Frequently asked questions

-Minor GDPR violations, including not keeping data processing records, can result in a fine of up to €10 million, or 2% of the firm’s global annual revenue, whichever is higher.
-More severe violations, which are listed in Art.
-83 (5) GDPR, can result in a fine of up to up to €20 million, or 4% of the firm’s global annual revenue from the previous financial year, whichever is higher.
+Minor GDPR violations, such as not keeping data processing records, can result in a fine of up to €10 million, or 2% of the firm’s global annual revenue.
+More severe violations, like a data breach, can result in a fine of up to €20 million, or 4% of the firm’s global annual revenue from the previous financial year.

-The General Data Protection Regulation (GDPR) is a privacy law that applies to any company or entity that processes the personal data of EU residents.
-It must comply with GDPR regulations no matter where it operates.
+The General Data Protection Regulation (GDPR) applies to any entity that collects or processes the personal data of EU residents.
+It must comply with GDPR requirements no matter where it operates.

-It’s best that businesses review their GDPR compliance, including the privacy policy and terms of use, at least once a year.
+It’s best that businesses review their GDPR compliance, including the privacy policy and terms of use, at least annually or more frequently.
 This helps ensure an accurate reflection of the company’s legal documents and practices at all times.

 About the author